 What is a Congenital Cataract?

 When we are born, most of us have crystal-clear lenses in our eyes.
-This allows light to stream into through the cornea at the front of the eye and refract unimpeded onto the retina at the back of the eye.
-However, .04 percent of babies are born with cataracts.
+This allows light to stream through the cornea at the front of the eye and refract unimpeded onto the retina at the back of the eye.
+However, 0.03 to 0.04 percent of babies are born with cataracts in the UK.
 A cataract is a condition where the crystalline lens inside the eye is cloudy.
 This varies in severity and how much it will impede normal vision.

 The Causes of Congenital Cataracts